An Anonymous Gift Rooted in Trust

 How should a nonprofit spend $13,000 to cope with COVID-19?
 The simple answer for Kings Against Violence Initiative (KAVI) is one often overlooked by funders: however it needs to.

-When the COVID-19 lockdown prevented KAVI from delivering its in-person violence prevention and intervention programs in person, the nonprofit shifted its programs online, invested in computers and staff internet access, and brought on a mental health consultant to help youth who lost family or friends to the pandemic.
+When the COVID-19 lockdown prevented KAVI from delivering its violence prevention and intervention programs in person, the nonprofit shifted its programs online, invested in computers and staff internet access, and brought on a mental health consultant to help youth who lost family or friends to the pandemic.
 These changes required more staff time and resources, but KAVI wasn’t bringing in extra revenue to cover those costs, says Banghee Chi, Development Specialist.

 “Most of our funding in the past has been around results and deliverables,” Chi says.
 With already limited resources being spent on adapting programs, it was “challenging to maintain sufficient staff and infrastructure to actually do the work and deliver on our mission.”